dweb-camp-2019/organizing/meshnet/README.md

 ### Radio for directional link

-Each green dotted line will be formed a pair of [MikroTik SXTsq 5 ac](https://mikrotik.com/product/sxtsq_5_ac), [used in NYC Mesh](https://docs.nycmesh.net/hardware/sxtsqg5acd/), supporting link speeds at 800+ Mbps.
+Each green dotted line represents a directional link formed by a pair of [MikroTik SXTsq 5 ac](https://mikrotik.com/product/sxtsq_5_ac), [used in NYC Mesh](https://docs.nycmesh.net/hardware/sxtsqg5acd/), supporting link speeds at 800+ Mbps.
+These devices will run stock firmware.
 Where possible, we can also link two nodes with a long ethernet cable.

 One alternative option is the 60 GHz [MikroTik Wireless Wire](https://mikrotik.com/product/wireless_wire) or [MikroTik Wireless Wire Dish](https://mikrotik.com/product/wireless_wire_dish), but we will start with the SXTsq 5 ac devices at lower costs.

 ### Radio for access point

 Omnidirectional access points are what client devices will connect to, we will use a [MikroTik OmniTIK 5 PoE ac](https://mikrotik.com/product/rbomnitikpg_5hacd), [used in NYC Mesh](https://docs.nycmesh.net/hardware/mikrotikomnitik5ac/), as the standard device to connect 50+ clients at a time and deliver 800+ Mbps aggregate speeds.
+These devices will run stock firmware.

 An alternative device we can use as access point is the [MikroTik mANTBox 15s](https://mikrotik.com/product/RB921GS-5HPacD-15S) sector, in areas where only one side of the mount point needs service.